The Story So Far...

 Rated PG: Comedic violence, mischief, minor alcohol use, made-up swears, random name-calling, crashing the company car, flame-broiling your sense of purpose

-Rated PG: Comedic violence, mischief, made-up swears, unglamorous portrayal of suicide, random name-calling, crashing the company car, loud robot snowman, total botchery of the arts
+Rated PG: Comedic violence, mischief, made-up swears, unglamorized portrayal of suicidal tendencies, random name-calling, dismantling your sense of purpose brick by brick